 The Camino de Santiago, also known by the English name, the Way of St. James, is a journey that thousands of pilgrims have taken since the 9th century to the Cathedral of Santiago de Compostela in Northern Spain.
-The purpose is to visit the tomb of the Apostle St. James the Great, one of the twelve Apostles of Jesus Christ.
-There are several routes that you can follow stretching across Europe. the most popular route, the French Way, runs almost 800km.
-Many walk the last 100km of the French Way from Sarria to Santiago, getting stamps in a special pilgrims passport along the route.
-At the end, you receive the Compostela, a special certificate.
+The purpose is to visit the tomb of the Apostle St. James the Great, one of the twelve apostles of Jesus Christ.
+There are several routes that you can follow stretching across Europe. the most popular route, the French Way, runs almost 800 km.
+Many walk the last 100 km of the French Way from Sarria to Santiago, getting stamps in a special pilgrim’s passport along the journey.
+When you complete it you receive the Compostela, a personal certificate.

 Walking the Camino

 Walk the Camino de Santiago (the Way of St. James) to the Cathedral of Santiago de Compostela.
-The Camino is a long walk, but there is an infrastructure of support to help pilgrims (peregrinos) with
+The Camino is a lengthy walk, but there is an infrastructure of support to help pilgrims (peregrinos) with navigation, food, and accommodations.

-navigation, food and accommodations.
 The Camino is a pilgrimage for everyone, young or old, fit or unfit, the solo traveler and groups.
-A journey on this ancient pilgrimage route will take you through medieval villages, lush countryside, and enchanted forests with gnarled oak trees.
-Along the way you pass Romanesque architecture, cross breathtaking beach vistas, wander down cobblestone streets, meet fellow pilgrims, and enjoy Galician cuisine.
-Whether you choose to Walk the Camino for spiritual reasons or not, it is a pilgrimage that stays with you long after you have completed it.
+A journey on this ancient route will take you through medieval villages, lush countryside, and enchanted forests with gnarled oak trees.
+Along the path you pass Romanesque architecture, come across breathtaking beach vistas, wander down cobblestone streets, meet fellow pilgrims, and enjoy Galician cuisine.
+Whether you choose to walk the Camino for spiritual reasons or not, it is an expedition that stays with you long after you have completed it.

 Walking the Camino is a huge undertaking, and we can help you prepare for and plan each step of your journey